ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

 ```
 {: pre}

+For more information, see [Ubuntu manuals - `iscsid`](https://manpages.ubuntu.com/manpages/focal/en/man8/iscsid.8.html){: external} and [Ubuntu manuals - `systemctl`](https://manpages.ubuntu.com/manpages/focal/en/man1/systemctl.1.html){: external}.

 ## Discover the storage device and login
 {: #discoverandloginubu20}
 {: step}

 The iscsiadm utility is a command-line tool that is used for the discovery and login to iSCSI targets, plus access and management of the open-iscsi database.
-For more information, see the [iscsiadm(8) man page](https://linux.die.net/man/8/iscsiadm){: external}.
+For more information, see the [Ubuntu manuals - `iscsiadm`](https://manpages.ubuntu.com/manpages/focal/en/man8/iscsiadm.8.html){: external}.
 In this step, discover the device by using the Target IP address that was obtained from the {{site.data.keyword.cloud}} console.

 1. Run the discovery against the iSCSI array.
    ```sh